 Chapter 6 of the HMRC guidance here has been rewritten to give more detail.

 Q. I exchanged before 22 November, 2017.
 Do I qualify?

 A. The first-time buyer tax break applies to completed property transactions made on or after 22 November 2017.
 When you exchanged contracts will not be relevant.

-A. No. Unfortunately, relief is not available on purchases that completed before 22 November 2017 – even by a day and even if the stamp duty bill has yet to be paid.
+A. No. Unfortunately, relief is not available on purchases that completed before 22 November 2017 – even by a day.

 Q. What if I've paid stamp duty and shouldn't have done?

 A. The solicitor or conveyancer dealing with your purchase has 14 days from your completion date to pay stamp duty on your behalf to HMRC via a Stamp Duty Land Tax return.